MrPhirip/courseraGettingandCleaningDataw4Assignment/README.md

 *fBodyBodyGyroJerkMag-mean()
 *fBodyBodyGyroJerkMag-std()

-##How to script
+##How to use the script
-The following guide is an additional reference to the steps indicated in the comments of the script
+The following guide is an additional reference to the steps indicated in the comments of the script "run_analysis.R"
 1. Get required packages (dplyr)
 2. create a folder in the working directory and download and unzip the data in that location
 3. Load in data from the testing and training folders